What Does a Bankruptcy Attorney Do?

 It is not advisable, but it is possible.

 Bankruptcy cases are tried in federal courts and that creates a problem right away.
-To file a case, you need to code your petition in a certain way or it will never get on a judge’s docket.
+To file a case, you need to complete and file your petition in a certain way or it will never get on a judge’s docket.

 Then there is the matter of arguing your case before a judge, who knows the law, procedures and remedies for situations and could choose to dismiss your case at anytime if you don’t follow those.